Converting Easytrieve Data Definitions to Jazz

 This file shows two forms of redefinition.
 I-REC defines all 1910 bytes of the record, all the other non-highlighted fields give a position from 1 to 308, and so redefine I-REC.

-The highlighted fields name a preceding field, plus an offset (except for Add4).
+The highlighted fields name a preceding field, plus (except for Add4) an offset.
 Thus

 I-DISP-23-Add I-DISP-23 +5 6 A